Sodium hexachloroiridate(III)

 Sodium hexachloroiridate(III) is an inorganic compound with the chemical formula Na3IrCl6.

 Preparation

 Sodium hexachloroiridate(III) can be produced by the reduction of sodium hexachloroiridate(IV) with Fe2+, oxalate or hydrogen sulfide.

-It can also produced by heating iridium metal with NaCl and Cl2.
+It can also be produced by heating iridium metal with NaCl and Cl2.

 Reactions

 Sodium hexachloroiridate(III) will get dehydrated at 110°C, and reversible decomposes at 550°C.